Coaches to Sheffield

 Birmingham in one day

-Just a short walk from our coach station in Digbeth, you'll find some of the city's most popular attractions such as Ghetto Golf and The Floodgate.
-While you're in the area, take some time to visit some traditional Brummie favourites like the Custard Factory - an independent shopping and business centre and The Old Crown, Birmingham’s oldest pub dating back to 1368!
+Just a short stroll from our coach station in Digbeth, you'll discover some of the city's hottest spots like Golf Fang and The Floodgate.
+While you're here, be sure to check out classic Brummie favourites such as the Custard Factory—a hub of independent shops and businesses—and The Old Crown, Birmingham’s oldest pub dating back to 1368!

-Finally, take on the Birmingham nightlife with a meal out at a huge range of restaurants, including the infamous curry houses of the Balti Triangle.
-Then enjoy a nightcap at St Paul's Square, home to some of Birmingham's favourite bars.
+As the sun sets, Birmingham’s nightlife springs to life.
+Enjoy a meal at a wide array of restaurants, including the famous curry houses in the Balti Triangle.
+Then, sip a nightcap at St Paul’s Square, a hotspot for some of Birmingham's favourite bars.

 Where to eat

-Discover the up-and-coming Bennetts Hill area, leading to Colmore Row and down Temple Street.
-With plenty of bars and restaurants to choose from including established pizza place, Rudy's, Bodega, and London imports, Franco Manca and The Ivy, you’re spoilt for choice down these connecting city-centre streets.
+Discover the up-and-coming Bennetts Hill area, a gateway to Colmore Row and Temple Street.
+This lively neighbourhood boasts a variety of bars and restaurants, including the beloved Rudy's Pizza, vibrant Bodega, and London favourites Franco Manca and The Ivy.
+With so many options, you'll be spoilt for choice in these buzzing city-centre streets.

 Tiger Bites Pig

-Proof that good things come in small packages, Tiger Bites Pig may only be able to seat a handful of people but this rice bowl and bao bun specialist is a must-visit.
-With friendly staff, 90s hip-hop on the stereo and the fluffiest little buns filled with fresh meats and veggies, it’s quickly becoming a local favourite.
-Find out why one bun is never enough!
+Good things come in small packages, and Tiger Bites Pig is proof!
+This cosy spot might only seat a handful of people, but it’s a must-visit for rice bowl and bao bun lovers.
+With friendly staff, '90s hip-hop on the stereo, and the fluffiest little buns stuffed with fresh meats and veggies, it's no wonder it’s quickly becoming a local favourite.
+Once you try it, you'll see why one bun is never enough!

 Original Patty Men

-In the heart of Digbeth lies a burger hideout that has become a staple in the lives of people across the city.
-From a post-work treat to a lunch break dripping with decadence, Original Patty Men is your place to try brilliantly unique and classic burgers, craft beer, sides and more.
+In the heart of Digbeth lies a burger hideout that's become a staple for locals.
+Whether you're treating yourself after work or indulging in a decadent lunch break, Original Patty Men is the place to enjoy brilliantly unique and classic burgers, craft beer, sides, and more.

 Where to drink